cristianastan2/AOES-CLIM670-NCAR-CESM-Output/_episodes/05-hist-files.md

 > ## Understanding history files
 >
 > netcdf format
+>
 > named based on time frequency of data
+>
 > `h0/h` contain monthly averaged output
+>
 > `h1,h2` contain other time frequencies (e.g. daily)
+>
 > contain all variables for a given model component for a given time frequency and produced as the experiment runs
 >
 > Eventually, we want all timesteps for a specific variable from our model run.
 These files are called `timeseries` files and they are
-> produced created using a postprocessing step after the model run is completed.
+> produced using a postprocessing step after the model run is completed.
 We will learn how to create these in a future lesson.
 >
 {: .callout}